skittleson/gpsqr/readme.md

 # GPS QR Code Generator

-Welcome to the **GPS QR Code Generator**!
-This application generates a QR code containing your current latitude and longitude, along with the timestamp of when the QR code was generated.
+**GPS QR Code Generator** application generates a QR code containing your current latitude and longitude, along with the timestamp of when the QR code was generated.
+[Use the live version](https://skittleson.github.io/gpsqr/)

 ## Features